Assessment and Retrieval Testing

 Subject Curriculum Time Knowledge Organiser Testing

-Subjects taught 4 or more times per week (e.g. English, Mathematics, Science) Two tests per half term, 15 questions per test
+Subjects taught 4 or more times per week (e.g. English, Mathematics and Science) One Knowledge Organiser test each week, typically 10–15 questions.

 • Tests are standardised within departments to ensure consistency.